 A simple roast grouse is no simple thing.
 No cook ever has an abundance of ruffed grouse — and it is the forest-dwelling ruffed grouse I am talking about here, not the sharptail of the Great Plains (if you have them, instructions on how to roast a sharpie are here) Even if you do have a bunch of ruffies, it would be a sin against God and Nature to waste them.
 Grouse are not to be trifled with.

 The cardinal rule with grouse is don’t mess with it.
 Roast it simply, add a sauce that compliments it, and enjoy.

-Here’s a tip: When you take your grouse out of the oven, let it rest on a cutting board, covered in foil, for 10 minutes.
-This will help combat dryness, as grouse tend to be dry.
+And when you take your grouse out of the oven, let it rest on a cutting board for 10 minutes.
+This will help combat dryness, too.

-As for serving size, I find one grouse a bit too much for a person, but half a grouse more than a bit too little.
+As for serving size, I find one grouse a shade too much for a person, but half a grouse too little.
 My advice?
 Give your guests one bird per person and save the leftovers for grouse soup later.